- Need: To improve rural residents' oral healthcare.

 - Intervention: MORE Care creates interprofessional oral health networks to 1) better integrate oral health into primary healthcare and 2) coordinate oral health between primary and dental healthcare.

-- Results: Operating in 3 states, MORE Care has led to increases in fluoride varnish administration, improvement in interprofessional communication, and patients' improved self-management of their daily oral health.
+- Results: MORE Care has led to increases in fluoride varnish administration, improvement in interprofessional communication, and patients' improved self-management of their daily oral health.

 Rural areas face many challenges when it comes to oral healthcare: They are more likely than urban areas to be within Dental Health Professional Shortage Areas, have higher rates of poverty, and have fewer dental providers accepting Medicaid.
 Because of these and other factors, rural residents are more likely to have missing teeth and more dental caries.

 However, the integration and coordination of oral health between primary and dental care teams can help rural patients improve their oral and overall health.
 The Medical Oral Expanded Care (MORE Care) Initiative connects Rural Health Clinics (RHCs) with dental care partners.
 These interprofessional oral health networks (IPOHNs) create interdisciplinary care teams that provide patient-centered oral care.
-The initiative began in South Carolina and is being replicated in Pennsylvania and Colorado.
+To date, four states have participated in MORE Care: South Carolina, Pennsylvania, Colorado, and Oregon.

-The initiative in South Carolina includes a partnership with the Medical University of South Carolina that received additional funding from a 2016-2018 Health Resources & Services Administration (HRSA) Grant to States to Support Oral Health Workforce Activities.
+The initiative in South Carolina includes a partnership with the Medical University of South Carolina, which received additional funding from a 2016-2018 Health Resources & Services Administration (HRSA) Grant to States to Support Oral Health Workforce Activities.

 MORE Care helps primary care providers: